 Professional sports teams are flush with money.
 Salary caps are bloating, broadcasting rights fees are escalating and franchise values are growing at record paces.
-New technologies coupled “internet everywhere” is creating scores of new revenue streams for fans who can now consume games, analysis and statistics from practically anywhere.
+New technologies coupled “internet everywhere” is creating scores of new revenue streams for fans who can now consume games, analysis, and statistics from practically anywhere.
 Young, business-minded sports fans now see sports as something more than entertainment to enjoy with friends.

 There’s a place for supreme marketers, high-intellect accountants, experienced lawyers, skilled engineers, analytical front office staffers and super sales folks with sports organizations.
 Suppliers of media content, data, equipment, merchandise and more are also looking for talent across the sports business spectrum.
 As you likely know, winning a prime job in the sports industry is tough—experience makes a difference but often isn’t enough.
-A degree in sports management will help you stand out among the crowd.
+A degree in sports management will help you stand out from the crowd.
 There’s just one problem.
 Not many people know precisely what’s to be learned in this sort of program.
 Let’s skip the generalities and focus on the details.
 Take a peek inside the sports management curriculum of Ohio University, one of the oldest and most respected of such programs in the country.

-At Ohio University, sports management “students have an education grounded in business skills and acumen with applied instruction and work in sport settings.”
+At the Ohio University, sports management “students have an education grounded in business skills and acumen with applied instruction and work in sports settings.”
 Faculty in the Department of Sports Administration combine practical academic learning with hands-on training to graduate students that are ready to pursue a career in sports.
 The coursework focuses on planning, evaluating and leading organizations and departments that develop products and services for the sports industry.
 These classes lay the foundation for a long, successful career in sports.

 To value the coursework you should first understand the broad strokes of what department leaders want you to learn.
 Faculty and staff want students to demonstrate: